2014 Oral-B USA 500

-Previous week's race

-Joey Logano took the lead with 45 laps to go and had to hold off a late race charge by Team Penske teammate Brad Keselowski to score his third win of the 2014 season, at the Irwin Tools Night Race.
-Logano described the result as "awesome", and also reflected on his personal best 2014 campaign.
-Keselowski praised Logano's performance, stating that "he ran a great race" while his car "was just about equal to Joey's but he just had better track position than on us".

 Report

 Background

 The venue, Atlanta Motor Speedway, is a four-turn quad-oval track that is 1.54 mi long.
 The track's turns are banked at twenty-four degrees, while the 2,332 ft front stretch, the location of the finish line, and the 1,800 ft back stretch are banked at five.
 The track's racing surface width varies from 55 feet to 60 feet.
 The defending race winner from 2013 was Kyle Busch.

 Tony Stewart's status had been undecided going into the race.
 "It's just an emotional roller coaster all week, you know what I mean?"
-Greg Zipadelli, vice president of competition at Stewart-Haas Racing, stated after the previous weekend's race at Bristol Motor Speedway.
+Greg Zipadelli, vice president of competition at Stewart–Haas Racing, stated after the previous weekend's race at Bristol Motor Speedway.
 "It is what it is.
 We do the best we can with what we've got right now.
 We'll keep praying, keep our fingers crossed that we get the boss back sooner rather than later."
 On Thursday, it was announced by NASCAR executive vice president and chief racing development officer Steve O'Donnell, that Stewart would return to racing at Atlanta.
 O'Donnell added that NASCAR had "remained in constant contact with his race team and we will stay very close to this situation as Stewart returns to competition".